Beryl Gemstones: Emerald, Aquamarine, Golden Beryl and Morganite

-All of the beryls are aluminum beryllium silicates, and have a hardness of 7.5 to 8 on the Mohs scale.
-The different varieties of beryl are distinguished by their color, but they differ significantly in their transparency and clarity as well.
+All beryl gemstones are aluminum beryllium silicates, and have a hardness of 7.5 to 8 on the Mohs scale.
+The different varieties of beryl are distinguished by their color, and they differ significantly in their transparency and clarity.

-Surprisingly, the most expensive beryl, emerald, tends to have the most inclusions and the least transparency.
+Surprisingly, the most valuable beryl, emerald, tends to have the most inclusions and the least transparency.
 But emerald is famous for its incomparable color, which is due to traces of chromium.
-Columbia is most famous for emerald, but important deposits are also found in Brazil, Zimbabwe, Afghanistan, Madagascar, Nigeria and Tanzania.
+Columbia is most famous source for emerald, but important deposits are also found in Brazil, Zimbabwe, Afghanistan, Madagascar, Nigeria, Tanzania and Zambia.

 The second most famous beryl is aquamarine, named for its seawater-like color.
 Aquamarine is colored by traces of iron.
-The deepest colors are valued most highly, though many of the darker colors in the market have been improved by heat treatment.
-The traditional source for aquamarine is Brazil, but recently some very fine Mozambique material has come on to the market.
+The deepest colors are valued most highly, though many of the darker colored emeralds on the market have been improved by heat treatment.
+The traditional source for aquamarine is Brazil, but recently some very fine Mozambique material has made an appearance.

 All of the other beryls are known as precious beryl, but the pink variety has been given the name morganite, in honor of the American banker and gemstone collector, J.P.
 Morgan.
 Morganite is usually a soft pink to violet, but a salmon-color is also known.
 The best known morganite deposits are in Afghanistan.